1homas/AWS_S3_Static_Site_with_Ansible/README.md

     ansible-playbook playbook.yaml
     ```

+5. Try your new static site at
+ `http://{{ aws.s3.bucket_name }}.s3-website-{{ aws.region }}.amazonaws.com` !

-5. When you're done, you may terminate the instances and remove all resources :
+6. When you're done, you may terminate the instances and remove all resources :

     ```bash
     ansible-playbook terminate.yaml
     ```

+## Playbooks

+- `playbook.yaml` : the main playbook to create the S3 bucket and static site
+- `terminate.yaml` : delete the S3 bucket and all objects within it
+- `aws.s3.list.yaml` : list the AWS S3 bucket keys (files and directories)
+- `aws.s3.sync.yaml` : [re]sync the contents of the local `files` directory to the AWS S3 bucket
+- `aws.show.yaml` : show all AWS resources for the current AWS IAM user

 ## License